 - Smoking or using tobacco products on campus or any school-sponsored activity. - Use or possession of drugs/alcohol/non-prescribed medications. - Being under the influence or suspected of being under the influence of any drugs/alcohol/non-prescribed substances while on school campus. - Inflicting physical harm upon any member of the school community on or off campus. - Leaving the school campus without permission; leaving designated areas on or off campus during school-sponsored activities. - Carrying, using, or transferring potentially harmful or dangerous instruments, as determined by school staff.
-These items include, but are not limited to, weapons or objects that could be used as weapons, lighters, or drugs of any kind. - Threatening, intimidating, hazing or (cyber) bullying of any kind, including verbal, emotional, physical, and via electronic means; retaliation towards those who report bullying or hazing activity. - Involvement in discrimination or hate crimes; comments or innuendos pertaining to personal insult, sexual or other forms of harassment. - Sexual, aggressive, or unsolicited physical contact with any member of the school community. - Physical contact between students with the exception of a high-five or fist bump. - Any disrespect of students and/or of staff in person and/or via electronic means based on a person's real or perceived race, religion, gender identity, sex, sexual orientation, color, appearance, disability, national origin, ethnic group, or living status. - Stealing property that belongs to other students, school staff, or the school. - Use of foul, vulgar, or sexualized language. - Excessive refusal to follow directions from school staff or continued violations of handbook expectations. - Violations of academic integrity. - Engaging in any illegal activity on or off campus. - Property destruction/vandalism: All Anchor Academy students are expected to treat school property and the property of others with respect and will be held accountable for damage they create.
+These items include, but are not limited to, weapons or objects that could be used as weapons, lighters, or drugs of any kind. - Threatening, intimidating, hazing or (cyber) bullying of any kind, including verbal, emotional, physical, and via electronic means; retaliation towards those who report bullying or hazing activity. - Involvement in discrimination or hate crimes; comments or innuendos pertaining to personal insult, sexual or other forms of harassment. - Sexual, aggressive, or unsolicited physical contact with any member of the school community. - Physical contact between students with the exception of a high-five or fist bump.

+- Any disrespect of students and/or of staff in person and/or via electronic means based on a person's real or perceived race, religion, gender identity, sex, sexual orientation, color, appearance, disability, national origin, ethnic group, or living status. - Stealing property that belongs to other students, school staff, or the school. - Use of foul, vulgar, discriminatory or sexualized language. - Excessive refusal to follow directions from school staff or continued violations of handbook expectations. - Violations of academic integrity. - Engaging in any illegal activity on or off campus. - Property destruction/vandalism: All Anchor Academy students are expected to treat school property and the property of others with respect and will be held accountable for damage they create.
 Any damaged property must be replaced or reimbursed.
 Students who engage in these behaviors will be subject to disciplinary consequences that could include but are not limited to being asked to repair/replace the item and/or pay for the damage.
-The action taken by Anchor Academy administration will be based on the severity and amount of damage caused by the student's actions.

-- Littering: Anchor Academy students are encouraged to be respectful of their surroundings and the environment.
-Students must dispose of trash appropriately; littering is not permitted. - Idling vehicles on the school's campus (including school staff, students and visitors). - Disruption to the learning environment. - Any additional safety concerns or policy violations at the discretion of school administration.
+The action taken by Anchor Academy administration will be based on the severity and amount of damage caused by the student's actions. - Littering: Anchor Academy students are encouraged to be respectful of their surroundings and the environment.
+Students must dispose of trash appropriately; littering is not permitted. - Initiating a false emergency alarm or interrupting an emergency drill, including but not limited to, not following staff directions or protocols during an emergency or emergency drill - Idling vehicles on the school's campus (including school staff, students and visitors). - Disruption to the learning environment. - Any additional safety concerns or policy violations at the discretion of school administration.